sekoyo/react-image-crop/README.md

 #### zoom (optional)

-If your app has the ability to zoom the whole lot (image and crop), then you should pass in the zoom factor here.
-It is a non-visual prop to keep pointer coords accurate and not to be confused with the more commonly used `scale` prop which scales the image.
+A non-visual prop to keep pointer coords accurate when a parent element is scaled.
+Not to be confused with the `scale` prop which scales the image itself.
 Defaults to `1`.

+#### spin (optional)

+A non-visual prop to keep pointer coords accurate when a parent element is rotated.
+Not to be confused with the `rotate` prop which rotates the image itself.
+Defaults to `0`, range is from `-180` to `180`.

 ## FAQ